hazelcast/hazelcast-jet-reference-manual/src/Architecture.md

 items per step, the loop doing this must support being suspended at any point and resumed later.
 This need arises in two typical cases:

-- when a single input item maps to a multitude of output items;
+- when a single input item maps to a multitude of output items,
 - when items are emitted in the final step, after having received all the input.